estaniulyte/ratepunk-landing-page/README.md

 ## Features:

-- Single page landing for desktop and mobile
+- Landing page for desktop and mobile
 - JSONBIN used to save only the last entered email
 - Email validation